Jazz Pharmaceuticals plc: National Institute for Health and Care Excellence (NICE) Issues Positive Guidance for Jazz Pharmaceuticals' Sunosi? (solriamfetol) for the Treatment of Adults with Excessive Daytime Sleepiness (EDS) Caused by Narcolepsy

-Sunosi?(solriamfetol) is the first treatment for adults with excessive dayt* Methylphenidate is not licensed for the treatment of EDS due to narcolepsy in the UKime sleepiness (EDS) caused by narcolepsy to receive a positive recommendation from NICE
+Sunosi?(solriamfetol) is the first treatment for adults with excessive daytime sleepiness (EDS) caused by narcolepsy to receive a positive recommendation from NICE

 Positive NICE recommendation means solriamfetol will be available in England and Wales to adults with EDS caused by narcolepsy for whom modafinil and either dexamfetamine or methylphenidate have not worked well enough or are not suitable